MicrosoftLearning/mslearn-fabric/Instructions/Labs/09-real-time-analytics-eventstream.md

 With Microsoft Fabric event streams, you can easily manage your event data in one place.
 You can collect, transform, and send real-time event data to different destinations in the format you want.
 You can also connect your event streams with Azure Event Hubs, KQL database, and Lakehouse without any hassle.

 This lab is based on sample streaming data called Stock Market Data.
 The Stock Market sample data is a dataset of a stock exchange with a preset schema column such as time, symbol, price, volume and more.
-You will use this sample data to simulate real-time events of stock prices and analyze them with various destinations, such as the KQL database.
+You'll use this sample data to simulate real-time events of stock prices and analyze them with various destinations, such as the KQL database.

-You'll use the streaming and query capabilities of Real-Time Analytics to answer key questions about the stock statistics, and have the ability to use its results to build Power BI reports.
-In this scenario, we're going to take full advantage of the wizard instead of manually creating some components idependently, such as the KQL Database.
+You use the streaming and query capabilities of Real-Time Analytics to answer key questions about the stock statistics, and have the ability to use its results to build Power BI reports.
+In this scenario, we're going to take full advantage of the wizard instead of manually creating some components independently, such as the KQL Database.

 In this tutorial, you learn how to:

 - Create a KQL database
 - Enable data copy to OneLake
-- Create an eventstream
+- Create an Eventstream
 - Stream data from Eventstream to your KQL database
 - Explore data with KQL and SQL